message-manager-discord/bot/PRIVACY_POLICY.md

 When you connect to the site traffic is provided through a proxy from cloudflare for security and performance reasons.
 Cloudflare collects anonymous data which may include but is not limited IP addresses, country, device and browser type, http request type and time.
 Cloudflare's privacy policy can be found [here](https://www.cloudflare.com/privacy)

+We also use Cloudflare's privacy aware analytics service, which recordes: Referer, Host, Country, Path, Browser, Operating System and Device Type.
+All data recorded is anonymous.

 #### Cookies

 Cookies are only currently used by Cloudflare to detect bad actors and block them, and to provide their other services to us.
 These cookies do not allow cross site tracking and in most cases log data retrieved using these cookies is only stored for 24 hours by Cloudflare on their servers.